The unusual Dracaena draco is often a hard to find Dracaena species in nurseries.

 Size and Growth

-Dragon trees grow into large plants, making them difficult to fit indoors.
+Dragon trees with their umbrella shape grow into large plants and a big tree, making them difficult to fit indoors.

 NOTE: Several other Dracaena varieties are more house plant friendly.

 When the plant is young, it produces a single stem.
 Being a monocot it has no growth rings.

 When the plant reaches about 10 to 15 years of age, the terminal bud begins to produce a flower forcing the plant to branch.

 The branches grow for about 10 to 15 years before re-branching, creating an umbrella-like growth rate.

 It typically takes a dragon tree about a decade or longer to mature and reach a height of about four feet.

 From the top of the twisted branches, the plant produces a cluster of blue-green leaves, creating a canopy.

 During the first few years, the plant resembles a small, rosette plant.